Rana-Euclid/face_recognition/README.md

 # Live Face Recognition App
-Face recognition for streaming input
+Face recognition on streaming webcam input

 # Installation
 - Create a new virtual environment and activate it